Please visit Amy's shop ::

 vintage collectibles | handmade costumes & art garments

 Amy Woodruff (b1973) is an experimental performing artist / visual designer, and a tenth-generation Louisianian.
 She holds a BA in Theatre Performance from McNeese University and an MFA in Interdisciplinary Art from Goddard College.
 She grew up along the prairies and rice fields of the Mermentau River Basin, and was the first member of her family to receive a college degree.
 Trained in traditional theatre, her practice has transformed in the new century to consist of time-based work in performance art, experimental theatre, visual arts, handmade costume, & digital media design [documentary shorts, video and still image projection, performative photography].

 current artistic work ::

-Moon Cove: her original solo performance, a ghostly multimedia folktale about her Acadiana ancestors.
-Moon Cove debuted at Dramarama in 2008 and since has been staged three more times in New Orleans [2008, 2012, 2013] and once in Vermont .
-The 2012 staging was preceded in November 2012 by a 20-hour overnight marathon installation event in a rural Cajun cemetery, in which Woodruff (née Thibodeaux) examined, explored, and digitally documented the fading "La Toussaint" (All Saints/All Souls) mourning traditions of South Louisiana.
-In Summer 2013, Woodruff had a still image from Moon Cove's media projection, titled "Little Homestead," shown in the Cemeteryscape gallery show at the Arts Council of New Orleans.
+Moon Cove is her original solo performance, a ghostly multimedia folktale about her Acadiana ancestors.
+Most recently onstage in 2013, the show debuted in 2008 and has been presented at three New Orleans spaces, and once in Vermont.
+In November 2012 as part of Moon Cove, Woodruff performed a 20-hour overnight marathon installation event in a rural Cajun cemetery, in which Woodruff (née Thibodeaux) examined, explored, and digitally documented the fading "La Toussaint" (All Saints/All Souls) mourning traditions of South Louisiana.

 Woodruff is actively seeking touring opportunities for future presentations of Moon Cove (as well as other acting roles, and openings as a visiting instructor of performance).
 Please visit Moon Cove's project page for exciting details about upcoming stagings of the show.

 with the "ghostly, atmospheric" Moon Cove ... her "hushed, haunting tale